-Location of plans and adrenaline autoinjectors
+4. Location of plans and adrenaline autoinjectors

-Student autoinjectors will be stored in an easily accessible space of the first aid room.
-A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis together with the student's adrenaline autoinjector.
+A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis in our First Aid room, together with the student's adrenaline autoinjector.
 Adrenaline autoinjectors must be labelled with the student's name.

-Risk Minimisation Strategies
+5. Risk Minimisation Strategies